ManicodeSecurity/Defending-DevOps/004-Cluster-Authentication/README.md

 We have successfully limited access using RBAC.

 ### Bonus 1
-Perform an audit on the following `Minimal GKE` role.
-Apply the rule of least privilege to ensure only the absolute necessary permissions are granted.
-Below is are the assigned permissions included in this role:
+You are tasked with performing an audit of the `Minimal GKE` role in GCP below.
+What would you change?

 ```
 container.apiServices.get